 The ANT-20 unsurprisingly set world aircraft payload records, but it never lived to be a year old.
 On 18 May 1935, the ANT-20 was on a demonstration flight over Moscow, with three other aircraft in the flight.
 A Polikarpov I-5 fighter that was part of the group collided with the MAXIM GORKIY while performing a stunt loop around it; all aboard both both planes, 45 people in total, were killed.

-* That wasn't the end of the matter, however, with work then begun on a replacement, to be named the "ANT-20bis" -- where "bis" was Latin / French for "encore", roughly translating as "plus".
+* That wasn't the end of the matter, however, with work then begun on a replacement, to be named the "ANT-20bis".
 It was generally similar to the original ANT-20, but had more powerful M-34FRNV engines that allowed the deletion of the clumsy tractor-pusher engine pod.
 It was configured as a 64-seat airliner, with few or none of the propaganda bells and whistles carried by its predecessor.

 TUPOLEV ANT-20BIS (PS-124): _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 63 meters 206 feet 8 inches wing area 486 sq_meters 5,228 sq_feet length 34.1 meters 111 feet 10 inches height 10.85 meters 35 feet 7 inches empty weight 28,500 kilograms 62,700 pounds MTO weight 42,000 kilograms 92,600 pounds max speed at altitude 275 KPH 170 MPH / 150 KT service ceiling 7,500 meters 24,600 feet range 1,000 kilometers 620 MI / 540 NMI _____________________ _________________ _______________________